 While Marmaris provides you all the fun, comfort and excitement, Ephesus has something very interesting to offer.
 Marmaris Ephesus Tours is a real treat and you will be amazed to know the history of the biggest ancient city in Turkey.
-Ephesus is also known as one of the best preserved ancient city site in the Eastern Mediterranean.
-Situated at about 190 km from Marmaris, this ancient city site is on to the Turkey’s western coast.
+Ephesus is also known as one of the best preserved ancient city site in Anatolia.
+Situated at about 190 km from Marmaris, this ancient city site is a must to visit.

 Ephesus has many ancient monuments and their remnants in open; it appears as if this open air museum breathes, and lives with as many as 2 million people visiting this place annually.
-We will help you cover the 190 km journey from Marmaris in around 3 hours and with great comfort as it should be by our comfortable buses.
-Professional guides will help you know more about the place as you walk through Ephesus.
+You will cover 190 km journey from Marmaris to Ephesus at about 3 hours with comfortable buses.
+Our Professional guides will tell you more about the place as you walk through Ephesus.

 During Marmaris to Ephesus Excursion you will have 1 hour free time in the town Selcuk, you can either explore the town Selcuk or visit The House of Virgin Mary which is located on top of the ‘Bulbul’ Mountains.
 The House of Virgin Mary is a famous shrine hidden in the greenery.
 The place is a renowned ‘Pilgrimage Center’ for Christians.
 Please note that the entrance fee to the house of Virgin Mary is not included in the price.